-DYLAN RAMOS WRITES— On Monday, October 2nd, the leader of Thailand’s military junta, General Prayut Chan-o-cha, became the most recent controversial leader to meet with U.S. President Donald Trump.
-While the president was “honoring yet another authoritarian leader with an invitation to the White House,” the junta’s Attorney General charged former Prime Minister Thaksin Shinawatra with lese majeste and computer crimes.
+DYLAN RAMOS WRITES— On Monday, October 2nd, the leader of Thailand’s military junta, General Prayut Chan-o-cha, came to Washingto to meet with U.S. President Donald Trump.
+While the president was honoring yet another authoritarian leader with an invitation to the White House, the junta’s Attorney General was charging former Prime Minister Thaksin Shinawatra with lese majeste and computer crimes.

-Thaksin was overthrown by a coup in 2006 despite the Shinawatra family winning popular support in every election since 2001.
-Yingluck Shinawatra, Thaksin’s sister, also served as Prime Minister following Thaksin’s removal, but the junta overthrew her in 2014 and officially took power in Thailand thereafter.
+Thaksin was overthrown by a coup in 2006 despite the Shinawatra family winning popular support in every open election since 2001.
+Yingluck Shinawatra, Thaksin’s sister, also served as Prime Minister following Thaksin’s removal, her political party running up the largest parliamentary majority in Thailnd’s history; but the junta overthrew her in 2014 and officially took power.

 This has been a busy week for the Thai junta.
-Attorney General Khemchai Chutiwong’s announcement of charges against Thaksin came just one day after a court issued a second arrest warrant for Yingluck.
-The younger Shinawatra was jailed for five years in absentia and fled her country in August, ahead of a verdict she called a politically motivated case.
+Attorney General Khemchai Chutiwong’s announcement of charges against Thaksin came just one day after a court issued an arrest warrant for Yingluck herself.
+The younger Shinawatra was jailed for five years in absentia and fled her country in August, one day ahead of a verdict she called a politically motivated case.

 Back in Washington, D.C., Prayut and Trump discussed improving bilateral relations between their respective countries, which have been strained since Prayut’s junta took power in 2014.
 The Obama administration disapproved of the junta ending democratic governance and violently cracking down on protesters in Thailand.